 The Blog Anthology is where we publish stories sent to us by our readers.
-These may eventually become an e-book when we have enough good stories that create a book on a topic.
 Please send us your fascinating and well written stories.
 Read guest blog guidelines before submitting.

 Excerpted from Business Boy to Business Man, by Robert Verreault (with Denis Ledoux).
 On October 29, 1929, the stock market crashed.
 Of course, I didn’t know that, as I was only six.
 Soon though, my parents, although they didn’t have stocks to crash, were beginning to feel the effect.
 By 1930, everyone was slipping into […]